cloudant-labs/slate/docs2017/src/basics/index.md

 '`GET`',
 '`PUT`',
 index,
-and query JSON documents directly from the browser by using an HTTP API over secure HTTP/S.
+and query JSON documents directly from the browser by using an HTTP API over HTTP or secure HTTP.

 ## [Security](security.html)